Chicken RecipesEasy Recipes

 Ways to make your broth more Flavorful

-When I make a broth, i’ll add any aromatics I have leftover in my fridge which mostly includes celery, carrots, onions, ginger, garlic.
+When I make a broth, I’ll add any aromatics I have leftover in my fridge which mostly includes celery, carrots, onions, ginger, garlic.
 Simmering with fresh and dried herbs will enhance your broth.
-My favorite additive is to throw in a cheese rind, so make sure to always freeze your cheese rind to create a savory broth
+My favorite additive is to throw in a Parmesan cheese rind.
+Make sure to keep any leftover cheese rind to create a savory broth.

 Ingredients